Table of Contents

 Part 1: Levels Health Basics – What Do You Get?

-For $399, you get 28 days of access to the Levels Health app and a small box that contains two Freestyle LibreLink 14-day blood sugar sensors.
-(This was true as of April 2021.)
-These sensors attach painlesslessly to the back of your arm.
-You wear the sensor one for two weeks before swapping it out for a new one.
-Don’t worry, taking it off is also harmless and easy (but you may have a few odd tan lines.)
+For $399*, you get 28 days of access to the Levels Health app and a small box that contains two Freestyle LibreLink 14-day blood sugar sensors. (*This was true as of April 2021.)
+These sensors attach painlessly to the back of your arm.
+You wear the sensor for up to 14 days before swapping it out for a new one.
+Don’t worry, taking it off is also harmless and easy — but you may have a few odd tan lines.

 How To Check Your Blood Sugar